BeagleLab/beagle/README.md

 ##Installation

 1. Git clone this repository.
-2. Run `browserify -t brfs ./main.js > bundle.js`.
-2. Open Chrome Settings > Extensions.
-2. Click 'Load Unpacked Extension'.
-3. Select the repository folder.
+2. In order to enable this in chrome, you need to open Chrome Settings > Extensions.
+Click 'Load Unpacked Extension', then select the folder you downloaded in the first step.
-4. Click on the icon in the search bar on any page.
+3. Load a pdf in Chrome to maximise usage, or just click on the icon in the search bar on any page.

+### Developer Installation

+You will need to install [node](http://nodejs.org/).
+This will come with npm preinstalled.
+Once you have cloned the folder, following the first step above, run `npm install`.

+When you have edited `main.js` or any dependency of it, run:

+`browserify -t brfs ./main.js > bundle.js`

+This will ensure that everything is compiled into bundle.js.
+You may need to run `npm install browserify` first.
+Go to the Chrome Extensions page, and refresh it.
+Refresh the page your .pdf or browser is loaded on before clicking the Beagle icon, as well.
+Everything should be all set.

 ## Module Plan